 Elevated liver enzymes can indicate a problem in the liver.
-Reducing the level of these enzymes can help improve liver function.
+However, eating a balanced diet and regularly exercising are some of the ways a person can lower liver enzyme levels.

 The liver contains different enzymes, such as alanine transaminase (ALT), that help the body function properly.
 When these enzymes exceed their normal levels, the liver begins to malfunction, affecting a person’s overall well-being.